Learning Methods - Thinking Styles - Teaching Methods

 is intended to mean that the activity is difficult to learn for some

 people.
-A learning curve with a steep start actually represents rapid
+A learning curve with a steep start actually represents rapid progress.

 Computer Supported Collaborative Learning